 - I'm Brian.
-I attempt to teach mathematics to high school students in the Bronx.
+I attempt to teach mathematics to public high school students in the Bronx.
 These are my thoughts.

 Me, on TwitterMy Tweets

 For two and a half days this week, I took part in the Math for America’s Summer Think conference.
 The experience was unforgettable on many levels.
 Last summer, after having returned from Twitter Math Camp (which MfA funded), MfA asked … Continue reading